DNNs, Dataset Statistics, and Correlation Functions: A Correlation Function Methodology

 \section{A Correlation Function Methodology}

-Ruderman's scheme for determining the two-point correlation functions between image pixels is an instance of a widely applicable multi-scale methodology for understanding the behaviors of many-body systems in condensed matter physics and in materials science.
-This methodology was promoted by Leo Kadanoff and Paul Martin.\footnote{It has its roots in Einstein's work on Brownian Motion.
-See \cite{middleway} for a discussion of this connection as well as a detailed discussion of the multi-scale methodology.} It is sometimes referred to as a set of hydrodynamic or correlation function methods.\footnote{See \cite{kad-martin} for the original paper and \cite{forster-hydro} for an extended discussion.
-See also \cite{middleway} for a philosophical discussion of the importance of this methodology and its relation to various philosophical issues concerning the relations between theories at different scales.}
+As just noted, Ruderman's scheme for determining the two-point correlation functions between image pixels is actually an instance of a widely applicable multi-scale methodology for understanding the behaviors of many-body systems in condensed matter physics and in materials science.\footnote{This methodology was promoted by Leo Kadanoff and Paul Martin.
+It has its roots in Einstein's work on Brownian Motion.
+See \cite{kad-martin} for the original paper and \cite{forster-hydro} for an extended discussion.
+See also \cite{middleway} for a philosophical discussion of the importance of this methodology and its relation to various philosophical issues concerning the relations between theories at different scales.} It is sometimes referred to as a set of hydrodynamic or correlation function methods.

 In order to characterize upper-scale/bulk behavior of such many-body systems, the most important continuum scale quantities are so-called ``material parameters'' and ``order parameters.''
 Examples of these, respectively, include the viscosity of a fluid and the net magnetization of a ferromagnet.
 For instance, using the Navier-Stokes equations to describe, predict, and explain the behavior of a particular fluid, requires that one determine the values for the density and viscosity parameters that appear in those equations.
 While in most instances, one finds these values by laboratory experiments, \cite{middleway} argues that such parameters are actually coding for \textit{correlational structures} at mesoscales in between the so-called ``fundamental'' atomic or molecular scales, and continuum scales.
 Such correlational structures are \textit{hidden} at atomic scales and only become \textit{visible} at mesoscales.